qxu21/sudoku/buglog.md

     # this is the number of cells in a row, col, or box
     d2: int = d**2
 ```
 Somehow `d` kept state because of the poor scoping decisions, and `d2` got bigger and bigger in different circumstances.
-I moved all this into `__init()__` and suddenly the unit tests started working.
+I moved all this into `__init__` and suddenly the unit tests started working.

+When I first implemented moving the selected cell by keyboard, I got some hilariously weird results, such as moving diagonally.
+Turns out I had swapped the row and column arguments to `getViewCell`.